accordproject/techdocs/docs/tutorial-latedelivery.md

 ---
-id: advanced-latedelivery
+id: tutorial-latedelivery
-title: Authoring in Template Studio
+title: Editing a Late Delivery Clause
 ---

 This tutorial will walk you through the steps of authoring a clause template in [Template Studio](https://studio.accordproject.org/).